RaviMeena0/Info8000_Assignment_1/README.md

 List 3 things you hope to get out of the class:

-Thing 1 I want to learn basic Python
+Thing 1 I want to learn basic Python.
-Thing 2 General data managment and common analysis Thing 3 I want to learn about the Image analysis
+Thing 2 General data managment and common analysis.
+Thing 3 I want to learn about the Image analysis.